ek234/bytecoin-banker/README.md

 - List of functions this programme can execute are:
     1. **Register User** : Takes an initial deposit amount.
         **Syntax** `register` alias `r`
-    2. **Transaction** : Takes Sender ID, Reciver's ID and number of bitcoins to be transfered.
+    2. **Transaction** : Takes Sender ID, Reciver's ID and number of bitcoins to be transferred.
         **Syntax** `transfer` alias `t`
     3.  **Balance** : Checks Your balance.
 Takes your ID.
         **Syntax** `balance` alias `b`